“It's almost unbelievable that Wyze has packed so much into something so cheap.”

 For starters, the wider field of view captures more of the scene, which is useful if you place it in a corner to get the most coverage.
 The Starlight CMOS sensor is arguably the showcase feature here, seeing that it allows the v3 to see in the dark a lot better and draw out details — while also delivering color night vision to the conversation.

-By itself, the 1080p video it produces is sufficient in detail and quality, though its dynamic range can be a challenge when there’s contrasting light conditions around, which generally overexposes the highlights.
+By itself, the 1080p video it produces is sufficient in detail and quality, though its dynamic range can be a challenge when there are contrasting light conditions around, which generally overexposes the highlights.
 Still, I’m able to make out other small details from the footage, and it proves its worth when the sun goes down with its color night vision.

 Color night vision without question coughs up details you won’t find.

-While standard night vision in black and white makes it easy to see in near pitch black conditions, the added benefit of color vision provides greater detail — such as being able to distinguish the color of a person’s shirt.
+While standard night vision in black and white makes it easy to see in near pitch-black conditions, the added benefit of color vision provides greater detail — such as being able to distinguish the color of a person’s shirt.
 This is invaluable information in emergency situations, so it’s fantastic that color night vision is offered.
 Comparing the footage side-by-side, color night vision without question coughs up details you won’t find with standard night vision.
 However, there still needs to be some degree of ambient lighting in the scene for it to work effectively.
 If there’s none, colors are nearly impossible to distinguish.

 Two-way conversation is also pleasant, producing clear voices through the app and decent volume through the speaker.